mintty/mintty/wiki/Tips.md

 Use your preferred configuration directory, e.g.
 * `cp -rl noto-emoji/png/128 "$APPDATA"/mintty/emojis/noto`
 * `cp -rl noto-emoji/png/128 /usr/share/mintty/emojis/noto`

+Note: If the configuration directory is on a network drive (e.g. your home directory may be on a network in enterprise or lab environments), loading emoji icons may be noticeably slow.
+Better deploy them to one of the other options in that case, e.g. $APPDATA/mintty or /usr/share/mintty.
+Deploying into $APPDATA further has the advantage of a common deployment for multiple installations of cygwin, MSYS2, Git-for-Windows, or embedded cygwin-based packages.

 ### Quick Guide to emoji installation ###